Reshmitj/smart_home/README.md

    ```bash
    python manage.py runserver
    ```
-2. Backend will be available at:
+2. Backend will be available at: This page will show you the tables and datas
    ```
    http://127.0.0.1:8000/admin
    ```